christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The Sarmatian/Saka's were the Egyptian-Persian-Indian-Greek-Roman elite.
 Egypt, Persia, India, Greece, Rome, etc., were all under the suzerainty of these Aryan Iranian-Scythian-Sarmatian elites since at least the 17th century BC and their base of operation was on the Bosphorus river.

 In the elite burial chambers from the Scythian Kurgans in Ukraine to the Etruscan tombs in Italy to the burial sites of Roman Patricians a specific non-local skull type appears: Dolichocephalic (long-headed) and high-vaulted with a pronounced occipital bun—a bulge at the back of the skull—a feature most commonly associated with Neanderthal admixture.
+This was no mere coincidence; it was the osteological signature of the Dragon Bloodline, a physiological marker distinguishing the ruling elite from the general population they governed.

 All ancient Mediterranean religions derive from the Sarmatian serpent-dragon cult.
 See: Papaios and the Snake-Legged Goddess (Scythian) = Nehebkau, Uraeus, and Apep/Apophis (Egypt) = Ningishzida (Sumerian) = Tiamat and Mušḫuššu who was associated with Marduk (Babylonian) = Aži Dahāka (Zoroastrianism) later syncretized with Mithra = Ophion, Agathodaemon, Typhon, and Delphi's Pythoness priestess (Greek) = Nāgendra and Nāga (Vedic), Nehushtan/serpent staff of Moses, the Dacian and Roman Draco standards, the serpent-worshipping Essenes and Gnostics, Sebazi (Phrygian/Bulgarian), Jörmungandr (Norse), Ouroboros serpent in Freemasonry, etc. The Knights Templar knew the truth.
 The Templars worshipped Baphomet—a Sarmatian dragon deity (Aži Dahāka).